-After you hone down your topic, the research phase begins.
+After you hone down your topic, you can start the research phase.
 However, before you dive right into writing your paper, a preliminary bibliography can help get you started.
 So, what is a preliminary bibliography?
 Basically, it’s an outline of all the sources that you might use to compose your arguments.
-You can think of it as a starter bibliography.
+In other words, you can think of it as a starter bibliography.

-Now that you know what a preliminary bibliography is, it’s time to start creating one.
 There isn’t a standard format that a preliminary bibliography can take on.
 It comes down to writing style, personal preference and instructor requirements.
-However, there are a few basic ways that you can lay out your preliminary bibliography.
+However, there are a few basic ways that you can choose to lay one out.

 The source list preliminary bibliography offers a list of your primary and secondary sources that you are going to use.
-In MLA, it might look something like:
+For example, in MLA style, it might look something like:

 Annotated Preliminary Bibliography

-Another way to create a preliminary bibliography is by adding notes, or annotating the important information found in the different sources.
+Another method you can use is by adding notes, or annotating the important information found in the different sources.
 Instead of breaking down the primary and secondary sources, the preliminary bibliography will be listed in alphabetical order like a typical bib, but you discuss what value each source will add.
 The annotation might only be one sentence, or it might be several.
 In APA, this might look like:

 Try a Combo

 You might also try to create a combination of the two for your preliminary bibliography.
 This means you are evaluating your primary and secondary sources and adding annotations about what they will add to your article, as well as the different chapters that might be important.
 In MLA, this could take the form of: